Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

   rabbitmq:
     publisher-confirm-type: simple
 ```
-You can have confirm-type: simple and still use correlation data, but you might expirience an issue to to bug in spring rabbit template: with confirm-type: simple channels returned to cache immediateley if you don't tell to wait for confirmations (with waitForCofirm for example)
+You can have confirm-type: simple and still use correlation data, but you might experience an issue due to a bug in Spring RabbitTemplate: with confirm-type: simple, channels are returned to cache immediately if you don't tell them to wait for confirmations (with waitForConfirm for example).

 ### Correlated Confirmations
 ```yaml